GreptimeTeam/docs/docs/getting-started/distributed.md

 ### SQL

-You can follow the steps to use `SQL` to play with distributed insertions and queries:
+You can follow the steps to use SQL to play with distributed insertions and queries:

-1. Use `MySQL cli` to connect to Frontend.
+1. Use MySQL cli to connect to Frontend.

     ```shell
     mysql -h 127.0.0.1 -P 4002
     ```

-2. Create a table via `CREATE` statement.
+2. Create a distributed table via `CREATE` statement.

-    ```shell
-    # create statement
+    ```SQL
     CREATE TABLE dist_table(
         ts TIMESTAMP DEFAULT current_timestamp(),
         n INT,